-8.42 move
+8.45 move

-This keyword is used to move nodes or points in a set.
+This keyword is used to move nodes or points which are stored in a set.
 Related entities will be moved as well.
-For example to move a line it is necessary to include their points in the set (see comp).
+For example to move a line it is necessary to include their points in a set (see comp).
 Several transformations are available: